 He is described as arguing that a history based on our “essential unity” rather than our divisions is our “just inheritance.”

-I would add that there is much to be said for the demise of the form of print journalism that is built upon narratives based upon conflict.
+I would add that there are limitations to the form of print journalism that is built upon narratives based upon conflict.
 Building a story based on opposing forces is one way to structure a narrative.
-But other ways to get the attention of readers, and media suitable for other ways of attracting and sustaining attention, are emerging. @CommunityCanoe on Twitter is a prototype, from what I can gather.
-A July 18, 2013 CBC article addresses similar themes.
+But other ways to get the attention of readers, and media suitable for other ways of attracting and sustaining attention, are possible.

 With regard to fiction, I have an interest in the short stories of Alice Munro; Citizen Kane directed by Orson Welles; the novel Berlin Alexanderplatz: The story of Franz Biberkopf by Alfred Döblin, a physician and a prolific writer born in Germany in 1878; and Berlin Alexanderplatz, the 940-minute (upwards of 15 hours) movie directed by Rainer Fassbinder.
 The movie is available as a set of DVDs from the Toronto Public Library.
 An Aug.
 10, 1983 New York Times review provides a good overview of the movie.